-Diane is engaged to Dutchman Jaap Boter, a scholar with posts at the University of Amsterdam and the VU University Amsterdam.
-He holds an MA in Musicology and a PhD in Business Economics.
-Needless to say, they have plenty to talk about.
+Diane is married to Dutchman Jaap Boter, a scholar with posts at the University of Amsterdam and the VU Amsterdam.
+She has dual citizenship and divides her time between the US and the Netherlands.